 QR codes improve interactions with a quick scan and encourage people to keep connected with the brand because it's so easy and they want to find out more.
 As long as there is a definite call-to-action that is short, to the point, and worth it for customers and prospects to scan, they will probably do it, especially if there is an incentive involved like a freebie or a discount.

 It seems that there is not much a QR code can't do nowadays but here are 5 ways QR codes help enterprises and it doesn't stop there:

 These codes are useful for businesses because they need to make many unique codes all at once, like for things that require special identities.
-For products, coupons, and things that are done individually, it's very time-efficient to generate all of the codes at once.
+For products, coupons, and things that are done individually, it's more time-efficient to generate all of the codes at once.

-It's also a more cost-efficient option considering that other providers for tracking and marketing have expenses that are too costly and time-consuming, requiring businesses to either hire large teams of marketing professionals, logistics specialists at 3PLs, or make expensive advertisements that wouldn't be scalable without QR codes anyway.
 It is so easy to generate QR codes that anyone can do it without specific training as long as they know what information they should put into the CSV file.

 This type of usage is great for one-off coupons printed in large quantities, registration for events or classes for guests or students to each have their own unique code, on tickets for scan upon entry to events, inventory and logistics tracking, unique product identities, company business cards with vCard QR codes, and more.